slow-session/wellington.session.nz/longbow.md

 title: The Long Bow
 permalink: /longbow/
 ---
-In his fiddle class at Ceol Aneas 2018, Rob Zielinski suggested that practicing long slow up and down bows every day for 3 months.
+In his fiddle class at Ceol Aneas 2018, Rob Zielinski suggested practicing long slow down and up bows every day for 3 months.
 He suggested 5 minutes each day and that each bow should take 30 seconds.

 You can use this to help with the timing and you can change the values as you see fit.